 - Fuel reduction burning cycles are too long

 The current fire management regime being applied to jarrah forests, in particular, results in burning cycles of 10-12 years that are too long to achieve reasonable protection against large wildfires.
 Previous experience has shown that areas carrying fuels older than 5 -6 years (or 8 tonnes/ha of ground litter) will carry an uncontrollable crown fire.
 No area of the northern jarrah forest should be carrying ground fuels greater than 8 tonnes/ha, apart from minor areas along creek lines and in refugia created by swamps and rock outcrops.
+There are additional complications on the considerable area of forest rehabilitated after bauxite mining which now carry very heavy fuels.

 - The annual burning target has been too low